23 Jun News Alert: Examiners to Focus on Banks’ Ability to Manage COVID-19 Risks

 Regulators also said that they expect banks to be adjusting their assessments as the market changes, a point Invictus CEO Adam Mustafa made in April when he urged banks in a webinar that they need to repeat stress tests if the results are to be meaningful.
 “As additional information becomes available, examiners expect management to update risk assessments, measure the effectiveness of its response, and adjust, as necessary,” the regulators wrote.

-While the guidance instructs examiners to be flexible, it also suggests a return to an era of stricter enforcement, similar to what happened after the 2008 financial crisis.
-“When considering whether to take a formal or informal enforcement action in response to issues related to the pandemic, the agencies will consider whether an institution’s management has appropriately planned for financial resiliency and continuity of operations; implemented prudent policies; and is pursuing realistic resolution of the issues confronting the institution,” the joint interagency guidance noted.
+The guidance suggests that examiners may be returning to an area of stricter enforcement, similar to what happened after the 2008 financial crisis.
+“When considering whether to take a formal or informal enforcement action in response to issues related to the pandemic, the agencies will consider whether an institution’s management has appropriately planned for financial resiliency and continuity of operations; implemented prudent policies; and is pursuing realistic resolution of the issues confronting the institution,” they wrote.